wasta-linux/wasta-cinnamon-layout/README.md

 cinnamon-layout redmond7
 ```

-Similarly, Cinnamon-Layout-System can be run at the system level (to change system defaults) non-interactively in this way:
+Similarly, Cinnamon-Layout-System can be run at the system level (to change system defaults for a new user, for example) non-interactively in this way:

 ```
 cinnamon-layout-system redmond7
 ```

-For customizers, the Cinnamon Main Menu icon has been registered with the Debian `update-alternatives` system.
-This means that the menu icon is set to the symlink `/usr/share/cinnamon-layout/menu-icon` which in turn is set by whatever is registered as the current target.
-You can register your own icon as an alternative file with this command:
+For customizers, Cinnamon allows customizing the Main App Menu icon and label.
+Here are examples that could be included in your own `gschema.override` file and added to `/usr/share/glib-2.0/schemas`:
 ```
-update-alternatives --install /usr/share/cinnamon-layout/menu-icon.svg menu-icon \
-    /path/to/your/icon.svg 200
+[org.cinnamon]
+app-menu-icon-name = 'wasta-linux-squircle'
+app-menu-label = 'Menu'
 ```

-Since your alternative is installed with a priority of 200 (above), it should automatically be selected as the preferred alternative.
-Assuming cinnamon is still looking at `/usr/share/cinnamon-layout/menu-icon.svg` for the icon, you will then need to restart cinnamon to see your icon change.

-Re-running cinnamon-layout will reset back to `/usr/share/cinnamon-layout/menu-icon.svg` if you have manually overridden it.

-You can also manually set `menu-icon` to your `update-alternative` selection, so that a new alternative with a higher priority number will not automatically override your choice:
+***NOTE:*** some Cinnamon-Layouts will remove the app-menu-label, but you should still specify an `app-menu-label` in your `gschema.override` file for localization purposes for the layouts that will use a descriptive label for the Application Menu.

+***NOTE:*** To use a `gschema.override` file, place it in the `/usr/share/glib-2.0/schemas/` folder and then compile the schemas with the new overrides this way:
 ```
-update-alternatives --set menu-icon /path/to/your/icon.svg
+glib-compile-schemas /usr/share/glib-2.0/schemas/
 ```
+After that, the updated schemas will now be system defaults, so if you reset your gsettings using something like `gsettings reset-recursively org.cinnamon`, or create a new user they will use these settings.